ingolager/design/REVISION.md

 v 2.0.0 (2018-11-18)
 ----------------------
-Done with kmom02, with LESS stylesheets and responsivity.
+Done with kmom02, with LESS stylesheets and responsitivity.